alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-11-status-sufi-orders-in-islam.md

 layout: post
 title: "Status of the Sufi orders in Islam"
 publisher: "alsalafiyyah@icloud.com"
-category: [sects,fatwas]
+category: [sects]
+tags: [alifta]
-source: "Fatwas of the Permanent Committee of KSA no. 16862"
+source: "Fatwas of the Permanent Committee of KSA, Fatwa no. 16862"
-hijri: Dhul-Qa'dah 20, 1441
+hijri: "Dhul-Qa'dah 20, 1441"
-locale: en
 lang: en
-note: true
+translation: false
-summary: The Sufi orders have nothing to do with the guidance of the Prophet and a Muslim has to follow the Prophet and his Sunnah.
+summary: "The Sufi orders have nothing to do with the guidance of the Prophet and a Muslim has to follow the Prophet and his Sunnah."
-muftis:
-  chairman:
-    - name: Shaykh Abdul-Aziz ibn Baz
-      url: /biography/binbaz/
-  deputy_chairman:
-    - name: Shaykh Abdul-Aziz Aal Al-Shaykh
-      url: /biography/abdulaziz/
-  members:
-    - name: Shaykh Abdullah ibn Ghudayyan
-      url: /biography/ghudayyan/
-    - name: Shaykh Salih Fawzan
-      url: /biography/fawzan/
-    - name: Shaykh Bakr Abu Zayd
-      url: /biography/bakr/
+group2: true
 ---

 ### Question:

 I am forwarding to you this message that was sent to me by a woman who says her husband, Mohamed Al-Faytury Hamudah, follows a Sufi order.
 She wants to know the truth.
 I convinced her and she accepted advice, but I failed to convince her husband and his father.
 They told me they were right and asked me to bring forth proof from a well-known scholar to prove the opposite.
 I also hope you will comment on the enclosed poems, written by this Muhammad Hammudah.

 ### Answer: